Other Products

 Coverage is owned by you and can be taken with you if you leave your employer. |

 There are many reasons to choose individual coverage.
 For example, individual disability insurance coverage is perfect for small business owners who may not have the option of purchasing coverage through a large employer.
 Small business owners, self-employed certified professionals and primary income generators for a family are ideal candidates for purchasing individual coverage.
 In addition, professionals and high income wage earners who are likely to earn a considerable amount of money during their careers are good candidates for individual coverage.
-Individual disability insurance can also help replace more than just salaries such as bonuses and commissions and is a great solution for sales professionals, stockbrokers, and other non-salaried producers or representatives that receive income above straight salaries.
+Individual disability insurance can also help replace more than just salaries, such as bonuses and commissions, and is a great solution for sales professionals, stockbrokers, and other non-salaried producers or representatives that receive income above straight salaries.

 In the case of an individual disability insurance policy like New York Life’s MyIncome Protector, you can customize your disability policy by adding optional riders (for a fee) that can enhance your coverage.
-For example: You can add a Catastrophic Disability Rider that provides an additional benefit if your injury or sickness causes a severe cognitive impairment and/or you are unable to perform two of the six daily activities of daily living without assistance.
+For example: You can add a Catastrophic Disability Rider that provides an additional benefit if your injury or sickness causes a severe cognitive impairment and/or you are unable to perform two of the six activities of daily living without assistance.

 If you would like to purchase individual disability insurance on your own, be sure to ask a New York Life financial professional about MyIncome Protector.
 With this coverage, if your salary can support it, you can apply for up to $20,000 a month in benefit payments5 and you can customize your policy to meet your specific needs.
 You also keep the coverage even if you change jobs or employers.
 Best of all, this coverage is backed by New York Life, a company that has been honoring its commitments since 1845—so you know that it will be there for you when needed.6